-Financial Aid Satisfactory Academic Progress Standards
+Satisfactory Academic Progress

-Students are required to complete 67% of the cumulative credits attempted based on their enrollment status.
+Students must complete 67% of the cumulative credits attempted based on their enrollment status.
 All credits attempted will be calculated into the completion percentage.
 This includes courses that are designated with a withdrawal, incomplete, non-credit courses and courses that have been repeated.
 Any coursework that has been accepted as transfer credit toward current program completion will also be included in progress made toward the current program.

 Suspension for Extraordinary Circumstances

 The College may immediately suspend a student in certain circumstances, such as but not limited to:

 - A student who was previously suspended and whose academic performance falls below acceptable levels during a subsequent semester.

 - A student who registered for but does not earn any credits in their first semester by earning all FN/FW/F grades.

 - A student who demonstrates an attendance pattern that abuses the receipt of financial aid.

 Students who believe they failed to achieve satisfactory academic progress due to extenuating circumstances may file an appeal prior to waiting two semesters.
 However, students must provide documentation supporting their claim of extenuating circumstances interfering with their ability to be successful in school.
 Students who have served their two semester suspension period must appeal for reinstatement by completing the Academic and Financial Aid Suspension Appeal Packet, which can be obtained in the One Stop or via the Saint Paul College website.
 Students with approved appeals will not be allowed register until meeting with a Pathway Advisor to develop an academic success plan.